awslabs/deequ/README.md

 ## Requirements and Installation

-__Deequ__ depends on Java 8 and Apache Spark 2.2.
-It only uses non-experimental APIs, which should work up to Spark 2.4.
+__Deequ__ depends on Java 8 and is known to work with Apache Spark versions 2.2.x to 2.4.x.
+However, be aware of the risk that deequ is extending certain internal Spark APIs which are subject to change in future and may break as Spark versions change.

 Available via [maven central](http://mvnrepository.com/artifact/com.amazon.deequ/deequ).
 Add the latest release as a dependency to your project: